Governors work closely with head teachers, school staff and representatives from the local authority (LA).

 - Ensure that premises and the learning environment are maintained and are fit for purpose.

-- Ensure professional surveys and emergency works are arranged as necessar
+- Ensure professional surveys and emergency works are arranged as necessary.

 - Oversee the use of premises by outside users.

-- Establish and keep under review an Accessibility Plan and an Asset Management/ Building Development Plan.
+- Annually review the school’s Accessibility Plan and Asset Management/Building Development Plan.

 Meetings: At least termly.